Muir S. Fairchild: Legacy

 Fairchild Hall, the main academic building at the United States Air Force Academy in Colorado, and the library at the Air University in Alabama, Fairchild Memorial Hall, were named for him.
 In his home state of Washington, Fairchild Air Force Base near Spokane was named for him shortly after his death.
 He is buried at Arlington National Cemetery.

+Promotions

+Fairchild's overlapping Army commissions in the 1940s resulted in him effectively skipping over the grades of colonel and lieutenant general.